envygeeks/jekyll-assets/README.md

 send `a:b` then `a="b"` will be on the tag.
 You can also escape colons to prevent mistakes: `{% css asset hello:world\:how\:are\:you }` will end up as `<link type="text/css" rel="stylesheet" href="" hello="world:how:are:you">`

+## Hooks

+We support basic hooks at the following points: `:pre_init, :post_init`, you can register them with `Jekyll::Assets::Env.register_hook` and it takes a block.
+The post_init hook will receive the env so you can work on it if you want to do what you like in your own plugins!